 3.3.1 Protein content (%) in fruit

 The treatments of zinc and boron had a significant influence on the protein content (%) in fruit.
 The treatment T7 (Boron 1.5 kg/ha) was observed significantly higher protein content in fruit (13.80 %) of okra as compared to other treatments.
 It was followed by treatments T3 (Zinc 5.0 kg/ha) and T8 (Boron 2.0 kg/ha) which was registered 13.44 and 13.09 % protein content in fruits of okra, respectively.
 The minimum protein content in fruit (11.33 %) was recorded in treatment T1 (Control).
 The boron and zinc, an essential component of many enzymes are known to be directly involved in the synthesis of protein in plants (Kumar et al., 2009).
 Increase in protein content due to application of zinc might be due to fact that zinc is an important structural component of protein and required in different enzymatic activities for normal growth and development of plant (Kumar et al., 2021).
-The results of present investigation are in close confirmation with the findings of Limbachiya et al. (2017), Sharma et al. (2018) and Rahman et al. (2020) in okra.
+The results of present investigation are in close confirmation with the findings of Limbachiya et al., (2017), Sharma et al. (2018) and Rahman et al. (2020) in okra.

 3.3.2 Fiber content (%) in fruit